kaupper/cpp-jsonserializer/README.md

 `GetTestField11()` will check if the `testField11` is a nullptr.
 If so it will create a new pointer (stored with the field name in `map`) and returns that default object.
 Validation of these objects is up to the user.
 `Get<field_name>Value()` returns the dereferenced object (may segfault!!).

-To get all files to compile you will have to set the include directories to the root folder of this repository!
+In order to compile this project you will have to set the include directories to the root folder of this repository!
+You will also have to get [jsoncpp](https://github.com/open-source-parsers/jsoncpp)!